 About the Study

-The primary aim of the study is to describe the stigma and discrimination experienced by PLHIV in Aotearoa New Zealand.
+The primary aim of the study is to describe the stigma and discrimination experienced by people living with HIV in Aotearoa New Zealand, using the internationally validated HIV Stigma Index questionnaire, adapted for the Aotearoa New Zealand context.

 In addition, we aim to:

-- Enable a process of empowerment for HIV positive interviewers and interviewees
+• Enable a process of empowerment for interviewers and participants living with HIV

-- Inform an evidence base relating to stigma and discrimination that can be monitored over time
+• Develop the evidence base relating to stigma and discrimination, building on and comparing findings between studies that can be monitored over time

-- Contribute to evidence to inform policy and programmes in Aotearoa, New Zealand
+• Contribute to evidence to inform policy and programmes in Aotearoa New Zealand, including integrating findings into the HIV Monitoring Report.

-- Data can be used to identify where people are experiencing stigma therefore enabling responses targeted on those areas e.g. in the workplace, in social gatherings
+• Identify where people are experiencing stigma, therefore enabling responses targeted on those areas e.g. in the workplace, in healthcare, in social gatherings

-- Compare the stigma and discrimination of PLHIV in NZ with other comparable countries (e.g. Australia, United Kingdom).
+• Compare the stigma and discrimination of people living with HIV in Aotearoa New Zealand with other comparable countries (e.g. Australia, United Kingdom).

-The questionnaire and the idea of conducting the survey, was developed by the Global Network of People Living with HIV (GNP+) and the International Community of Women Living with HIV or AIDS (ICW), with financial and management support from the International Planned Parenthood Federation (IPPF) and the Joint United Nations Programme on HIV and AIDS (UNAIDS).
+The questionnaire was developed by the Global Network of People Living with HIV (GNP+) and the International Community of Women Living with HIV or AIDS (ICW), with financial and management support from the International Planned Parenthood Federation (IPPF) and the Joint United Nations Programme on HIV and AIDS (UNAIDS).
 Visit stigmaindex.org for further details.